menamerai/hazel/DEVELOPMENT.md

 If a PR is waiting and got out of date, repeat the same steps above, or simply select "Rebase branch" on the Github website.

+For PR merging, we use the "Squash and merge" option.

 ## Setup

 Either use the provided devcontainer, or make sure that you have virtual environment installed with Python >=3.10 and Poetry.